blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 - **Hourly bursts exceeding 60 seconds:** the radio is struggling on weak signal.
 Move the cellular antenna or improve antenna routing out of the cabinet.
 - **No blips, no bursts:** the Notecard is not reaching Notehub.
 Check `PRODUCT_UID` matches the Notehub project exactly and verify cellular coverage at the installation site.

-Mojo is not required in deployed hardware — it is a bench bring-up and regression tool.
+Mojo is not required in deployed hardware; it is a bench bring-up and regression tool.
 Once a firmware version passes the trace check, deployed units don't need it.

 A Notecarrier CX and a Cell+WiFi Notecard, paired with a 20-bit precision current monitor and a surface thermistor, turn a passive backup battery into a continuously-monitored asset that reports float conditions every two minutes, tracks state-of-charge via coulomb counting, trends float current over months as an early indicator of VRLA capacity degradation, and pages an operator within one sample interval of the site going dark.
 The same hardware and firmware run on 12 V roadside cabinet batteries and 24 V industrial UPS banks.
 The cellular uplink is independent of every piece of equipment the battery protects — which is the whole point.
 When the cabinet's own LTE radio shuts down because the mains failed and the battery turned out to be half-sulfated and incapable of holding the load, the sentinel is still running — riding on that failing battery through the DC-DC converter, capturing the discharge curve as the voltage collapses, and then switching to the onboard LiPo for the final reporting tail as the bus drops out.